 Colleges provide a safe and supportive environment so you can focus on your studies, enjoy time with friends and make the most of all the opportunities on offer.
-Everyone lives in college accommodation in their first and usually last year - some people live in for the duration of their course.
+Undergraduates live in college accommodation in their first and usually last year - some people live in for the duration of their course.

 Students mix freely across colleges and you are welcome to have friends over or invite them to some college events.
 Inter-college sport and drama can be a fun way to meet people from other colleges.
 You will also meet other people not at your college in your course department and at University-wide events.
 If you come here, you are likely to spend lots of time in your college, particularly in your first year.

 The friendly family atmosphere that you get with such a close-knit community is almost like a second family and makes you feel at home.

 Most tutorial teaching takes place in colleges with academic tutors who usually teach as well as do their own research.
 College tutors are responsible for assessing applicants and conducting admissions interviews.
 They decide who comes to their college and who they will teach.
 Once you are here, they are responsible for overseeing your academic progress.
 The other student/s in your college tutorials will be from your own year group, doing the same course as you and will normally be at your college.

 Read more on personalised learning in our section on Student Life.